galaxiat/galaxiat.api.docs/docs/resources/community.md

 | after | int  | number of page to skip.
 Skip will be : `limit` \* `after` |
 | limit | int  | Number of community to return up to 50                    |

-Return an array of the top `limit` community on the hashtag
+Return an array of community object of the top `limit` community on the hashtag

 (1) **GET `/community/info/{community.id}`**